 we research species that move outside of their native distribution

-our research focuses on the ways biological invasion work and how it alters ecosystems
+Our research focuses on the ways biological invasions work and how they alter ecosystems